Robert de Castella

 De Castella is widely known as "Deek" or "Deeks" to the Australian public, and "Tree" to his competitors due to his thick legs and inner calm.
 He holds the Oceanic record for the marathon.

 Early life

 De Castella is of French and Swiss-French descent.
 His family were part of both the French nobility and Swiss nobility.
 He was born in Melbourne, Victoria, the eldest of seven children.
 Sport was a way of life in his family – his father Rolet ran marathons in the 1950s.
 His mother Anne was a state-level tennis player.
 His brother Nicholas, took part in four World Cross Country Championships, whereas brother Anthony competed in running at club level for more than 25 years.
-Rob de Castella was an outstanding track athlete as a teenager and trained under Pat Clohessy from the age of 11.
+Rob de Castella attended Xavier College in Melbourne where he was an outstanding track athlete and trained under Pat Clohessy from the age of 11.

 Marathon career

+De Castella wanted to represent Australia at the Olympics in Moscow and reckoned his best chance was in the marathon.
+He won the Australian championship and finished second in the Australian Olympic trials to gain a place on the 1980 Olympic team.

+1980 Olympic Games Moscow

+At his first big international marathon competition, DeCastella finished 10th in a time of 2:14:31, in a field of 74 runners.
+21 competitors did not finish.

 1981 Fukuoka Marathon

 De Castella first came to international attention when he won the 1981 Fukuoka Marathon in a time of 2:08:18, which was the fastest time recorded for an out-and-back course.
 It was not initially known to be a world best time, because his time was 5 seconds slower than the time set by Alberto Salazar in the 1981 New York City Marathon.
 It later emerged that the New York course was about 148 metres short.
 De Castella's time was later ratified as the world record.